department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/engineering/#73-USWDS Contribution Discovery.md

 **Code changes**

 1. VADS styling needs to be converted to USWDS styling (e.g., “vads–” to “usa-”)
 2. Components in USWDS are written using Twig template (.twig), which is a modern template engine for PHP.
+3. Each component uses a JSON file to house the content info that will be used inside the component.

 **Steps needed**